Municipal-Wide Land Use Planning

 On a residential property is a (private use only ) building with a car garage and work shop at ground level a private artist studio space on the upper floor considered a Dwelling or an Accessory Building?

-DJMacTavish asked about 1 month agoThank you for your question, however this may be Building Code related.
+DJMacTavish asked 5 months agoThank you for your question, however this may be Building Code related.
 You can reach the MODL Building Department at 902-541-1325 for further clarification.

 In terms of zoning, some lands in MODL are currently un-zoned, while others have specific land use regulations that apply.
 The Municipal Wide Land Use Planning Project will put comprehensive zoning on all un-zoned lands in the municipality.
 If the property is currently zoned, there may be certain regulations that apply to structures such as garages or studios.
 If the property is not currently zoned or impacted by the Coastal Protection Regulations, there would be no associated Land Use By-law at this time (subject to change in the near future).
 To check if your property is currently zoned, you can use the MODL Zoning Map by clicking on the following link: https://experience.arcgis.com/experience/d7c2296350b34f699f5c73eb8e3a4b76/